Efficient tensor network simulation of multi-emitter non-Markovian systems: Results

 with nearest-neighbour hopping rate $J>0$, emitter frequency $\Omega$, emitter--bath coupling strength $g$, and emitter lowering operator $\sigma_{i}$.
 In this model, the identical emitters are each coupled to a single spatial bath mode (at position $\mathbf{n}_{i}$), but of course the method here can be used to study arbitrary disordered frequencies, hopping, and coupling strengths.
+Here we did not include counter-rotating terms, since our underlying motivation stems from systems considered when studying the interaction of atoms with nanophotonic structures in the optical regime~\cite{Chang2018, GonzalezTudela2017}.
+In this regime the bandwidth of the bath, $J$, can be made small by engineering suitable nanophotonic structures.
+In these settings, even when $g/J$ is strong, the rotating-wave approximation is still valid.
+Notice, nevertheless, that the method can also be used to study Hamiltonians with counter-rotating terms, as it only requires a linear coupling term as specified in ~\cref{eq: single body terms}.

 For periodic boundary conditions, the bath Hamiltonian is diagonalized by momentum modes $a_{\mathbf{k}}=\frac{1}{\sqrt{N}}\sum_{\textbf{n}}a_{\textbf{n}}e^{-i\textbf{k}\cdot \textbf{n}}$, for $\textbf{k}=(k_{x}, k_{y})$ and $k_{i}\in \frac{2\pi}{N}\big(-\frac{N}{2},\cdots,\frac{N}{2}-1\big)$,